mtitolo/styleguide/general-style-guidelines/README.md

 Follow the style of the file you're in.
 It's more important to be *contextually* correct than it is to be *absolutely* correct.

+## "Reddit"

+reddit is always lowercase, even at the start of sentences.

 ## Git workflow

 ### Use verbose, topical branches.